lechogro/paint_by_numbers/README.txt

 ##############################################

-Created by Lechosław Grochowski (Poland), 2024-2025, contact: lechogro [you-know-what] gmail [dot] com Currently available only as Python source code, also packed to Windows 32- and 64-bit EXE files with PyInstaller tool.
+Created by Lechosław Grochowski (Poland), 2024-2025, contact: lechogro [you-know-what] gmail [dot] com Currently available only as Python source code, also packed to Windows 64-bit EXE files with PyInstaller tool.
-Online version is planned ;)
+Online version is being created ;)
 You are free to copy and reuse the program and the source code, but please include the information about the author.

 1. Interface